N1vedd/ASSIGNMENT-EVALUATOR-BOT/README.md

 # ASSIGNMENT-EVALUATOR-BOT

-A python automation project created to access an assignment(for python) from a google classroom and automatically evaluate it using an online python compiler and returns the results in the terminal.
+A python automation project created to access a coding quiz for python from google classroom and automatically evaluate it using an online python compiler and returns the results.

-NOTE:- selenium and pyautogui modules are required for the source code to work